User Manual

 Category: Object, Font, PDF/X-4

 Description: This Check verifies whether glyphs used in the PDF file are missing from the embedded fonts.
-Missing embedded glyphs can cause characters to be displayed incorrectly or replaced with placeholders.
+Missing embedded glyphs can cause characters in the document to be displayed incorrectly or replaced with placeholders.
 In addition, PDF-based ISO standards such as PDF/X require that all used glyphs be embedded in the corresponding fonts.

 2.3.
 Font is syntactically incorrect